andrewacashner/hearingfaithms/chapters/chapter-3.md

 He either sounds the pitch *A (la, mi, re)* in Guidonian solmization with his voice as a tuning note (the same one used today), or sings an intonation on that note as a cantor would do.

+The poem emphasis the act of hearing voices through its grammatical structure.
+In the first fifteen lines of the estribillo there are only two simple verbs that are not participles or part of a dependent clause: *aguardan* in line 23 and *oí* (I heard) in line 27.
+The first, *aguardan* follows six verses describing the spheres, angels, men, and beasts, who all "await" the time of Christ's birth.
+After this, three more verses build up to *a la voz del padre oí* (at the voice of the Father I heard).
+This is the first and only use of the first person in the poem.
+From the opening invocation of *voces*, the reader has to wait all this time for a simple reference to hearing.
+The word *oí* make the reader a hearer, and situates the act of listening imaginatively in the middle of the nativity scene, surrounded by the chorus of creation.

+What did the speaker hear?
+Singing, he says, in a song (*cantar por puntos de llanto/ O qúe canto*, ll.
+29--30).
+*Cantar* can mean both the act of singing and the thing sung, surely a purposeful ambiguity.
+But this is not the song of the creation chorus; rather this is what they were awaiting---the voice of Christ.
+That voice sings in *puntos de llanto* (tones of weeping); musically this seems to play on *puntos de canto llano* (plainchant), while theologically the reference to tears, like other elements of the poem, points to Christ's suffering.
+This connects Christ's cries at his birth with the "loud voice" with which he died (Mk 15:37).
 Another translation of the contorted syntax here might suggest that the poetic speaker actually "heard the voice of the Father singing," that is, *through* the voice of the child.
-This could also be a reference to the heavenly voice heard at Christ's baptism (Mt 3:13--17; Mk 1:9--11; Lk 3:21--22).
+This could also be a reference to the heavenly voice heard at Christ's baptism.
-At this cue, the speaker says, he heard singing (or a song *cantar*), not in *puntos de canto llano* (plainchant) but *puntos de llanto* (weeping).
-This connects Christ's cries at his birth with the "loud voice" with which he died (Mk 15:37).
+^[Mt 3:13--17; Mk 1:9--11; Lk 3:21--22.]
-The song is "as much to be seen (or admired) as to be heard"---because the song and the singer are one and the same.
+This song is "as much to be seen (or admired) as to be heard"---because the song and the singer are one and the same.

+The song at the center of this poem's concentric circles of voices is the Christ-child himself.
-This interpretation depends on reading "the sign of *A (la, mi, re)*" as a symbol of Christ himself.
+If the song is Christ, then, "the sign of *A (la, mi, re)*" is not just a reference to musical tuning; it connects to the *divisa* of the introduction to present Christ himself as a sign.
+The use of the letter A here calls up rich theological resonances, since Christ uses the first and last letters of the Greek alphabet to describe himself in the Revelation to John: "I am the Alpha and the Omega, the first and the last, the beginning and the end" (Rv 22:13).
+^[See also Rv 1:8, 21:6.]
+The Latin Vulgate, following the original Greek, simply uses the Greek letter A here, not spelled out.
-The poem says the voices were all awaiting "the one who was before all time," an appositive phrase referring to Christ, whom the Nicene Creeds declares was "begotten of the father before all ages \[*secula*\]".
+In Catholic theology, Christ is "first" and "the beginning" because, as the Nicene Creed declares, he was "begotten of the father before all ages."
 [@Catholic:Catechismus1614, 42: "ex patre natum ante omnia secula."]
-The reference to Christ's eternal existence together with the letter A recalls Christ's description of himself in the Revelation to John as "*alpha* and *omega*."
-The Vulgate simply uses the Greek letter for the first of these terms, literally, "I am *a* and *omega*."[^alpha-omega]
+Thus in the villancico the reference to the "sign of A" follows the description of Christ as "the one who was before all time" (l.
+24).
-This title indicates that Christ is "the beginning and the end," "the one who is and who was and who is to come" (Rv 1:8, 21:6, 22:13).[^Rev1-8] The time symbolism works on a musical level as well, but the "sign of A" also suggests the musical pitch A.
+The time symbolism works on a musical level as well, but the "sign of A" also suggests that the musical pitch A is meant to represent Christ himself.
-As will be argued below, the phoneme *a* (pronounced *ah*) also evokes the wordless cry of the baby Jesus as a form of music.
+As will be argued below, the Spanish phoneme *a* (pronounced *ah*) also evokes the wordless cry of the baby Jesus as a form of music.

-[^alpha-omega]:
-This is an especially interesting choice since the Greek text of Rv 1:8 actually spells out *alpha* (but not *omega*).

-[^Rev1-8]:
-In both Greek and Latin, the phrase in Revelation 1:8 repeats exactly the words used for the name of God (the Hebrew tetragrammaton, *YHWH*) in the translations of Exodus 3:14 into those languages (Greek *hō ōn*, Latin *qui est*).

-The final couplet epitomizes the theology of Incarnation through a play on rising and falling musical lines: "Everything in Man is to ascend/ and everything in God is to descend" (ll.
+The estribillo, and (because the estribillo is repeated at the end) the whole piece, concludes with the couplet, "Everything in Man is to ascend/ and everything in God is to descend" (ll.
 32--33).
-This is a musical version of a common summary of the Incarnation as an exchange between God and man.
+These verses uses the musical structure of rising and falling musical lines (in modern theoretical terms, a voice exchange) to epitomize the theology of incarnation as an exchange between God and humanity.
+This concept was repeated in every theological text on Christ's birth.
-As Lapide puts it, Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
+As Lapide's contemporary commentary expresses the idea, Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
 'Therefore,' says Saint Anselm, 'God was made man, in order that man might be made God.'"
 [@Lapide:Gospels19C, 670, on Lk 2:7:
 "Depressit se in terram et carnem, ut nos eveheret in coelum. *Ideo*, ait S.
 Anselm, *Deus factus est homo, ut homo fieret Deus*."]
-This central theology of Christianity is represented in the poem through the musical concept of a contrapuntal voice exchange.

-The villancico began by drawing listeners' attention to the voices of Christmas, and exhorting the singing voices of the chapel choir to take note of their own singing while also listening for "what is sung" on a higher level.
+To sum up this reading of the poem, then, the villancico began by drawing listeners' attention to the voices of Christmas, and exhorting the singing voices of the chapel choir to take note of their own singing while also listening for "what is sung" on a higher level.
 The piece connects Christ and David as musician-kings, with Christ as the song that puts the prophetic "lyrics" of David and other Scriptural authors to music.